- Director of Graduate Studies, Associate Professor of Media and Public Affairs

-Matthew Hindman is Associate Professor in the School of Media and Public Affairs.
+Matthew Hindman is an associate professor in the School of Media and Public Affairs.
 His work focuses on political communication with a concentration on Internet politics.

 In addition to the book, Dr. Hindman has published on other topics including online campaigning, “open source” politics, and the online public sphere.
 His article "The Real Lessons of Howard Dean" was deemed the best article of 2006 by the Information Technology and Politics section of the American Political Science Association.
 Hindman has published several op-eds in the New York Times on technology issues.

-Dr. Hindman has previously been an assistant professor of political science at Arizona State University.
-For the 2010-2011 academic year, he will be a nonresident Faculty Associate with the Berkman Center for Internet and Society at Harvard.
-His next book will be on the political economy of the online public sphere.
+Dr. Hindman was previously an assistant professor of political science at Arizona State University and a nonresident faculty associate with the Berkman Center for Internet and Society at Harvard.
+His latest book covers the political economy of the online public sphere.

 Dr. Hindman earned a Ph.D. in politics as a Javits Fellow at Princeton.
 He is a Phi Beta Kappa graduate of Willamette University, and was previously a fellow in both the Harvard Government Department and the Harvard Kennedy School's National Center for Digital Government.